The Crucible: Act Two

 In a second narration, the narrator compares the Colony to post–World War II society, presenting Puritan fundamentalism as being similar to cultural norms in both the United States and the Soviet Union.
 Additionally, fears of Satanism taking place after incidents in Europe and the colonies are compared to fears of Communism following its implementation in Eastern Europe and China during the Cold War.
-(Again, narration not present in all versions.)

 The remainder of Act Two is set in the Proctors‘ home.
-John and Elizabeth are incredulous that nearly forty people have been arrested for witchcraft based on the pronouncements of Abigail and the other girls.
-John knows their apparent possession and accusations of witchcraft are untrue, as Abigail told him as much when they were alone together in the first act, but is unsure of how to confess without revealing the affair.
+John and Elizabeth are incredulous that nearly forty people have been arrested for witchcraft.
+John knows their apparent possession and accusations of witchcraft are untrue, as Abigail told him such, but is unsure of how to confess without revealing their affair.
 Elizabeth is disconcerted to learn her husband was alone with Abigail.
 She believes John still lusts after Abigail and tells him that as long as he does, he will never redeem himself.

-Mary Warren enters and gives Elizabeth a 'poppet' (doll-like puppet) that she made in court that day while sitting as a witness.
+Mary Warren enters and gives Elizabeth a poppet that she made in court that day while sitting as a witness.
 Mary tells that thirty-nine have been arrested so far accused as witches, and they might be hanged.
-Mary also tells that Goody Osborne will be hanged, but Sarah Good's life is safe because she confessed that she made a compact with Lucifer (Satan) to torment Christians.
+Mary also tells that Goody Osborne will be hanged, but Sarah Good's life is safe because she confessed that she made a compact with Lucifer to torment Christians.
 Angered that Mary is neglecting her duties, John threatens to beat her.
 Mary retorts that she is now an official in the court, she must have to go there on daily basis and she saved Elizabeth's life that day, as Elizabeth was accused of witchcraft and was to be arrested until Mary spoke in her defense.
 Mary refuses to identify Elizabeth's accuser, but Elizabeth surmises accurately that it must have been Abigail.
 She implores John to go to court and tell the judges that Abigail and the rest of the girls are pretending.
 John is reluctant, fearing that doing so will require him to publicly reveal his past adultery.